How to Plant, Grow, and Care for Dahlias

 If you are a dahlia hoarder, you may have dug up and overwintered your tubers in a cool, dark place.
 When the time is right, bring your old friends into the light, divide if necessary, and get ready for a new season of spectacular blooms.

-Once new shoots have breached the surface by six inches or so, backfill your tuber holes so that dirt is now level or slightly mounded around your dahlias.
+Once new shoots have breached the surface by six inches or so, backfill your tuber holes so that dirt is now level or slightly mounded around them.

-If you are transplanting seedlings, you should dig a hole just deep enough to accommodate the dahlia’s young roots.
+If you are transplanting seedlings, you should dig a hole just deep enough to accommodate their young roots.
 This can be anywhere from 2-4 inches, depending on how mature your seedlings are.
 Soil can be slightly more compact and leveled off, as shoots are already breached.

-With new sprouts, it might be tempting to hold off on staking until your dahlias are more established, but this would be a rookie mistake.
+With new sprouts, it might be tempting to hold off on staking until you are more established, but this would be a rookie mistake.
 Root systems will grow quickly when temperatures warm and inserting stakes at a later point may very well damage the plant’s growth points.

-A one-foot minimum is recommended for dahlia spacing, but again, pay close attention to the variety you are planting.
-Smaller pompon dahlias may need less room to grow, while dinnerplate darlings may require as much as 18 inches.
+A one-foot minimum is recommended for spacing, but again, pay close attention to the variety you are planting.
+Smaller pompon cultivars may need less room to grow, while dinnerplate darlings may require as much as 18 inches.

 Dahlias require abundant sunshine to thrive.
 Choose a location that will get at least six hours a day, and take care to avoid locations under tree limbs or shadows.
 If you have to choose between morning sun and afternoon sun, morning is preferable.

-While overhead watering might be ideal when new shoots are fragile, a soaker or dripline hose is recommended for established dahlias.
-Caution should be taken to avoid excess moisture on mature leaves and flower heads, as dahlias are highly susceptible to fungal conditions.
+While overhead watering might be ideal when new shoots are fragile, a soaker or dripline hose is recommended for established plants.
+Caution should be taken to avoid excess moisture on mature leaves and flower heads, as they are highly susceptible to fungal conditions.

-To discourage puddling, which dahlias do not care for, garden beds should be mounded slightly to raise the grade.
+To discourage puddling, garden beds should be mounded slightly to raise the grade.
 Good drainage should be a top priority for soil preparation.

 Dahlias prefer their roots to grow in slightly, but not highly acidic soil.
-If experience or a soil test reveals your beds to be highly acidic, introduce a product with some lime to bring it down a notch and your dahlia friends may give you a better performance.
+If experience or a soil test reveals your beds to be highly acidic, introduce a product with some lime to bring it down a notch and these finicky flowers may give you a better performance.

-Aim for a soil temperature of around 60 degrees before planting or transplanting dahlias.
+Aim for a soil temperature of around 60 degrees before planting or transplanting.

 Climate and Temperature

-Established dahlias will likely benefit from light fertilization once a month throughout the season and produce showier, more dramatic flower specimens.
+Established plants will likely benefit from light fertilization once a month throughout the season and produce showier, more dramatic flower specimens.

 Dahlias require a little more care than many of their flowering relatives, but the results are usually worth the extra effort.

-Dahlias beds should be mulched to prevent weeds, retain soil moisture, and keep ground temperatures even, but they will not perform well with heavy bark mulch or wood chips.
+Their beds should be regularly mulched to prevent weeds, retain soil moisture, and keep ground temperatures even, but they will not perform well with heavy bark mulch or wood chips.
 Choose something light like straw, peat or pine needles that will allow shoots easy access to the above ground world.

 Aim for a layer that is about 3-4 inches thick.
 Keep in mind that some mulch materials will break down and compress faster than others.
 You may want to add a slug or snail deterrent to your mulch, as these pests are known to take up residence in this protective layer.

 To properly deadhead your dahlias, use your fingers or a small pruning tool to snip off spent blooms just above a set of leaves or branch.
-Remember that spent blooms are pointed and new buds are rounded on a dahlia plant.
+Remember that spent blooms are pointed and new buds are rounded.
 Knowing this can help prevent a catastrophic maintenance error that rids your plants of their burgeoning flower heads!

 Cut the stems off just above the eyes from which they grew, clean the roots off with a dry towel and lay them out to dry out for a couple of days.
 Pack your tubers loosely in a basket, box, or burlap bag and cushion with peat moss, newspaper, or sand.